 By far the most famous photographs in the book are those taken during the Civil Rights movement’s most highly visible period of activity, across the 1960s.
 Even here, though, among the images of marches and speeches, gathering and boycotts, and the front line shots from the riot-torn streets of Watts in the Los Angeles of 1965, there are pictures that are revelatory due to the fact that they have been made, as it were, from the inside of the struggle, away from the front pages: Moneta Sleet Jr’s photograph of Coretta Scott King cradling her daughter during her husband’s funeral might be an iconic image, but the moment it holds depicts a woman who could be any woman.

-Similarly, Robert L Haggins’ intimate portrait of Malcolm X holding his daughters close in the back garden of his house in Queens, is removed from the political frame.
+Similarly, Robert L Haggins’s intimate portrait of Malcolm X holding his daughters close in the back garden of his house in Queens, is removed from the political frame.
 Just a father murmuring.

 In 1843, less than four years after the first photograph was made in France, the poet Elizabeth Barrett wrote about the magical presence of these new pictures, about “the association and the sense of nearness involved in the thing,” about “the fact of the very shadow of the person lying there fixed forever…”

-More than anything, it is this quality that gives these photographs their special power: that they present a fixed, concrete record for all time: defiant little messages in bottles, thrown out into a prevailing, stormy ocean of imagery.
-Ella Watson, that nameless couple in their raccoon coats, Booker T Washington, Malcolm X – all of them people in the light, all of them visible, and kept visible.
+More than anything, it is this quality that gives these photographs their special power: that they present a fixed, concrete record for all time – defiant little messages in bottles, thrown out into a prevailing, stormy ocean of imagery and history.
+Ella Watson, that nameless couple in their raccoon coats, Booker T Washington, Malcolm X: all of them people in the light, all of them visible, and all kept visible.